jamesisaac/react-native-background-task/README.md

 ## Limitations

+- Tasks cannot be scheduled any more frequently than every 15 minutes.
-- The exact timings of tasks are unpredictable (both iOS and Android use black- box algorithms depending on factors like device sleep state etc.), and cannot be made more frequent than every 15 minutes.
-This library should only be used for tasks that are an incremental feature, and can have inexact timing, such as the periodic background syncing of data, and you should be prepared for the case that background task never fires at all.
+- The exact timings of task execution are unpredictable, as both Anrdoid and iOS use black-box algorithms, which depend on factors like device sleep state.
+This library should only be used for tasks that are an incremental feature, and can have inexact timing, such as the periodic background syncing of data.
+You should be prepared for the case that background task doesn't fires at all.

 Android: